Welcome to the Cardiovascular Clinical Program!

 Intermountain Healthcare continues to be recognized as a national leader in research and provision of best practices in cardiovascular care.
 See how we monitor, measure, report, and improve these processes:

-This goal is a multi-faceted approach to treating hospitalized patients with a primary diagnosis of heart failure at all Intermountain Healthcare hospitals.
-The components of this goal will serve to accurately identify patients with a primary diagnosis of heart failure within twenty-four hours of admission, and prioritize and apply a consistent care process model to be followed by caregivers in order to optimize clinical, service and value outcomes across the continuum of care.
-This two-year goal is comprised of the four elements listed below:
+The Cardiovascular Clinical Program in 2014 will improve the continuum of care for heart failure patients including prevention, detection, outpatient management, hospital management, transition-to-home strategies, home care, and caregiver education.
+The multi-faceted approach to treating hospitalized patients with a primary diagnosis of heart failure at all Intermountain Healthcare hospitals will be further advanced.
+The components of this section of the goal will serve to accurately identify patients with a primary diagnosis of heart failure within twenty-four hours of admission, and prioritize and apply a consistent care process model to be followed by caregivers in order to optimize clinical service and value outcomes across the continuum of care.
+This goal is comprised of the four elements listed below:

 - Accurate and timely identification of patients coded with a primary diagnosis of heart failure.

-- Refine the identification methodology for heart failure patients.
+- Implement the enhanced identification and risk stratification processes for hospitalized heart failure patients.

-- Develop a best practice strategy for risk adjusted management of heart failure patients.
+- Implement the care process pathways for risk adjusted management of hospitalized heart failure patients.

 - Develop and distribute best practice guidelines to identify appropriate patients for advanced heart failure therapies including implantable cardioverter-defibrillators (ICD) and/or cardiac resynchronization therapy (CRT) to reduce hospitalizations and death rates among patients with heart failure.
 Additional advanced heart failure therapies include left ventricular assist device (LVAD) and/or transplant.